 Yorkie911 Rescue is a 501(c)3 non-profit organization run by volunteers.
 100% of all donations go to rescuing and taking care of the medical needs of the pups.
-If you would like to make a donation, please click on the paypal button below.
+If you would like to make a donation, please click on the paypal button .
 No amount is too small.
-Please help us help the pups!
+Please help us help them.

 Pictured Left: Charlotte, Our Ambassadog, recovered from her amputated leg in rescue.